allardbrain/sensehat-rainbow-hearts/README.md

 ## Make It Your Own!
 * Change the colors of the hearts using [this guide](https://www.w3schools.com/colors/colors_picker.asp)
-* Delete or add some hearts
+* Delete or add some hearts by following the structure you see in `hearts.py`
 * Create other shapes, such as squares or triangles
 * Change the length of time that the hearts are displayed